Permissions

 • Roles: A coarse-grained authorization strategy provided by IAM to assign permissions based on users' job responsibilities Only a limited number of service-level roles are available for authorization.
 When using roles to grant permissions, you must also assign other roles which the permissions depend on to take effect.
 Roles are not ideal for fine-grained authorization and least privilege access.

-Table 1 lists all the system-defined policies and roles for TMS.
+Table 1 lists all TMS system-defined policies and roles.
 Some TMS policies depend on the policies of other services to take effect.
 When you assign TMS permissions to users, you also assign dependent policies for the TMS permissions to take effect.

 Role/Policy Name